gguo78/dp-rag/documents/report.md

 ## Privacy Unit Preserving Document Retrieval

-As mentionned above, DP deals with the concept of *neigboring* datasets.
+As mentioned above, DP deals with the concept of *neighboring* datasets.
 For this reason, it is convenient to assign each document to one and only one individual, or *privacy unity* (PU).
 Adding or removing one PU, comes down to adding or removing one document.
 In this context, one should be careful with the selection of the top-k most relevant document.
 Indeed, when selecting the top-k documents, adding or removing one document may affect the selection of other documents.

 In DP-RAG, the similarity of each document with the query is computed:
 $$s_1, s_2,\ldots, s_N = S(q, d_1), S(q, d_2), \ldots, S(q, d_N)$$